jb-engine/challenges_archived/vue/README.md

 Your application has to use **Vue Router**, **Vuetify**, and **Vuex**.
 Your code needs to follow the **Airbnb javascript style guide**.
 Try to write a clean and understandable code that also focuses on optimization.
 A clean commit history and a README is recommended.

-Keep track of the time you spend on each part of this project and send it as a git patch or repository to [yassine.belmamoun@manatal.com](mailto:yassine.belmamoun@manatal.com).
+Keep track of the time you spend on each part of this project and send the link of publicly hosted repository to [yassine.belmamoun@manatal.com](mailto:yassine.belmamoun@manatal.com).

 # Step 1